swipswaps/objectiv-analytics/README.md

 ## Roadmap
 Future plans for Objectiv can be found on our [Github Roadmap](https://github.com/objectiv/objectiv-analytics/projects/2).

-## Custom Development & Contributing Code
+## Contributing to Objectiv
-If you want to contribute to Objectiv or use it as a base for custom development, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).
-It contains detailed development instructions and a link to information about our contribution process and where you can fit in.
+Thank you for considering to contribute to Objectiv!
+Please take a look at the [Contribution Guide](https://www.objectiv.io/docs/the-project/contributing) in our Docs.
+It contains information about our contribution process and where you can fit in.

 ## License
 This repository is part of the source code for Objectiv, which is released under the Apache 2.0 License.
 Please refer to [LICENSE.md](LICENSE.md) for details.